Py4Phy/PHY432/modules/setup_unix/environment_installation.md

 EOF
 </pre>This will instruct Bash to look for your conda installation
 before anything else.</li>
-    <li>Close the Git-Bash window.</li>
+    <li>Close the Git Bash window.</li>
-	<li>Open a new Git-Bash window and type <strong>conda init bash</strong> (so that your conda can work under bash).</li>
+	<li>Open a new Git Bash window and type <strong>conda init bash</strong> (so that your conda can work under bash).</li>
-	<li>Close current Git-Bash window and open a new one to let all settings take effect.</li>
+	<li>Close current Git Bash window and open a new one to let all settings take effect.</li>
-	<li>If you still have problems running conda/python on windows, please visit: <a href="https://github.com/ASU-CompMethodsPhysics-PHY494/PHY494-resources/wiki/installation-troubleshooting#pip-or-python-are-not-found-in-git-bash">trouble shooting</a>.</li>
+	<li>If you still have problems running conda/python on windows, please visit: <a href="https://github.com/ASU-CompMethodsPhysics-PHY494/PHY494-resources/wiki/installation-troubleshooting#pip-or-python-are-not-found-in-Git Bash">trouble shooting</a>.</li>
     </ol>
 -->